 \paragraph{Particle-wise randomness.}

-Assign to each particle $(x,i)\in \Z^d\times\N$ a continuous-time walk $X^{x,i}=(X^{x,i}_t)_{t \geqslant 0}$ with jump rate 1 and jump distribution $p(\cdot)$, independently of anything else, as well as a Poisson clock $\PPP^{x,i}\subseteq \R_+$ according to which the particle will try to sleep. $X^{x,i}$ will play the role of the path of the particle parameterized by its \emph{inner time}, which is meant to halt when the particle becomes deactivated, and to resume at reactivation.
+Assign to each particle $(x,i)\in \Z^d\times\N$ a continuous-time walk $X^{x,i}=(X^{x,i}_t)_{t \geqslant 0}$ with jump rate 1 and jump distribution $p(\cdot)$, independently of anything else, as well as a Poisson clock $\PPP^{x,i}\subset \R_+$ according to which the particle will try to sleep. $X^{x,i}$ will be the path of the particle parameterized by its \emph{inner time}, which is meant to halt when the particle becomes deactivated, and to resume at reactivation.
 For this reason, $X^{x,i}$ will be called the \emph{putative trajectory} of particle $(x,i)$.
-These random elements, together with the initial configuration $\eta_0$, which can also be random, will be denoted by $\xib=(\eta_0,\X,\Pb)$.
+These elements, together with the initial configuration $\eta_0$, which can also be random, will be denoted by $\xib=(\eta_0,\X,\Pb)$.

 \paragraph{Case of finite configurations.}